stelzo/ros_pointcloud2/README.md

   </p>
 </p>

+## NOTE: This crate is under active development for v1.0.0 release.
+See the docs.rs page for the latest stable documentation.

 ros_pointcloud2 uses its own type for the message `PointCloud2Msg` to keep the library framework agnostic.
-ROS1 and ROS2 are supported with feature flags.
+ROS1 and ROS2 are supported with impl macros for common crates.

 Get started with the example below, check out the other use cases in the `examples` folder or see the [Documentation](https://docs.rs/ros_pointcloud2/latest/ros_pointcloud2/) for a complete guide.